 The updated travel order will take effect on Friday.
 The order is updated every other Tuesday.

-Chicago updates COVID travel quarantine order with California, Iowa among states added to yellow tier
+Chicago updates COVID travel quarantine order with 4 new states, Washington DC added to orange tier

 More TOP STORIES News